-The external sector balance of the economy being dependent on global developments would in particular be impacted by dynamics relating to economic recovery and fiscal consolidation in the US and Euro-zone economies and resolution of the ongoing Euro debt crisis (including the recently surfaced Cyprus crisis).
+The external sector balance of the economy is dependent on global developments that would in particular be impacted by dynamics relating to economic recovery and fiscal consolidation in the US and Euro-zone economies and resolution of the ongoing Euro debt crisis (including the recently surfaced Cyprus crisis).

 Trade to pick-up in FY14 and Current Account Deficit to moderate

-Backed by recovery in global growth prospects and revival of consumption demand for imported goods in advanced economies trade would pick-up.
+Backed by a recovery in global growth prospects and revival of consumer demand for imported goods in advanced economies trade would pick-up.
 Mathematically speaking, trade growth would appear robust and high, primarily driven by low-base effect…

 After a high current account deficit (CAD) of 4.2% of GDP in FY12, FY13 for India has been a year of sustained pressure on CAD, which settled at 5.4% in the first nine months.
 While growth in both imports and exports has moderated, the fall in exports has been far more pronounced (negative growth) when compared with imports (near-zero growth), resulting in a wider CAD.
 In FY13, CAD is expected to settle in the range of 5.3% – 5.5% of GDP.